 The good news here is that we've pioneered a new framework that redefines how ICPs are built—by grouping sales and marketing's leading indicators into Message-Market Fit (MMF) and aligning them with the key business efficiency metrics that quantify Product-Market Fit (PMF).

-By combining these insights with market penetration and opportunity sizing (TAM/SAM), you get a complete, data-driven view of where to focus.
+By combining MMF and PMF insights with market penetration and opportunity sizing (TAM/SAM), you get a complete, data-driven view of where to focus.
 The formula:

 The payoff isn't just sharper ICPs—it's smarter GTM execution that yields a much greater return.
 Marketing can target the highest-converting audiences.
 Sales can prioritize accounts that will not only close quickly but also grow in value.
 Revenue operations can run accurate pipeline gap analyses to enhance forecasting accuracy.
 Executives can confidently direct people, programs, and budget toward the segments that will yield the greatest return.